 E1.
-Special study options: Identify those programs available at your institu tion.
-Refer to the glossary fo or definitions. ☐ Accelerated program ☐ Cooperative education program ☐ Cross-registration ☐ Distance learning ☐ Double major ☐ Dual enrollment ☐ English as a Second Language (ESL) ☐ Exchange student program (domestic) ☐ External degree program ☐ Other (specify): Student-designStudy abroadTeacher certific eer combination ed major eation program E2.
+Special study options: Identify those programs available at your institution.
+Refer to the glossary for definitions.

+- Accelerated program

+- Cooperative education program

+- Cross-registration

+- Distance learning

+- Double major

+- Dual enrollment

+- English as a Second Language (ESL)

+- Exchange student program (domestic)

+- External degree program

+- Other (specify):

+Honors program

+Independent study

+Internships

+Liberal arts/career combination

+Student-designed major

+Study abroad

+Teacher certification program

+Weekend college

+The College's Honors Program features small groups of students working closely with faculty and peers; an emphasis on independent learning; and a final examination by outside scholars.
+Cross-registration is available at Bryn Mawr and Haverford colleges, and the University of Pennsylvania.
+Cooperative exchange programs are available with Tufts University and Harvey

+Mudd, Pomona, Mills, and Middlebury colleges.
+Study abroad is encouraged and is available to students of all academic majors.

+E2.
 Has been removed from the CDS.

 E3.
+Areas in which all or most students are required to complete some course work prior to graduation:

+Arts/fine arts

+Computer literacy

+English (including composition)

+$\boxtimes$ Foreign languages

+History

+Other (describe): Physical Education

+☐ Humanities

+☐ Mathematics

+☐ Philosophy

+☑ Sciences (biological or
-Areas in which all or most students are requi red to complete some c ourse work prior to gradu ation: ☑ Arts/fine arts ☐ Computer literacy ☑ English (including composition) ☐ Foreign languages ☑ History ☑ Other (describe): Writing Intensive ⋈ Humanities⋈ Mathematics⋈ Philosophy⋈ Sciences (biological⋈ Social science or physical) Library Collections: The CDS publishers will coll place. lect library data again when a new Academic Lib raries Survey is ir F. STUDENT LIFE F1.
-Percentages of first-time, first-year (freshman enrolled in Fall 2015 who fit the following cat First-time, first-year (freshman) students Undergraduates Percent who are from out of state (exclude inter national/nonresident aliens from the numerator and denominator) 5 3 Percent of men who join fraternities 3 5 Percent of women who join sororities CC'11' .
-11 ' 4 7 Percent who live in college-owned, -operated, o or -affiliated housing 98 53 Percent who live off campus or commute 2 47 Percent of students age 25 and older 0 4 Average age of full-time students 19 23

-Average age of all students (full- and part-time)
+☑ Social science

+Library Collections: The CDS publishers will collect library data again when a new Academic Libraries Survey is in place.

+F. STUDENT LIFE

+F1.
+Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2015 who fit the following categories:

+First-time, first-year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 87.6% 87.4% Percent of men who join fraternities 12.9% 11.3% Percent of women who join sororities 7.5% 6.2% Percent who live in college-owned, -operated, or -affiliated housing 100% 94.6% Percent who live off campus or commute 0% 5.4% Percent of students age 25 and older 0% 0.1% Average age of full-time students 18.1 19.6 Average age of all students (full- and part-time) 18.1 19.6

+NOTES:

+\The percentage participating in fraternities & sororities includes the new first year pledges \\The percentage of those "living in college-owned,-operated, or -affiliated housing" and the percent who "live off campus or commute" exclude Study Abroad students.

 F2.
-2. Activities offered Identify those programs available at your institution. ☐ Choral groups☐ Concert band☐ Dance☐ Drama/theater Literary magazine Marching band Model UN Music ensembles Musical theater Opera Pep band ☒ Radio station ☒ Student government ☒ Student newspaper ☒ Student-run film society ☒ Symphony orchestra ☒ Television station ☐ Yearbook F3. .
-ROTC (program offered in cooper ration with Reserve Offi cers' Training Corps) Army ROTC is offered: ☐ On campus ☒ At cooperating institution (name): Santa Clara University Naval ROTC is offered: On campus At cooperating institution on (name): University o f California, Berkeley Air Force ROTC is offered: ☐ On campus ☐ At cooperating institution on (name): San Jose Sta ate University F4. • Housing: Check all types of colleg institution. ge-owned, -operated, or -affiliated housing available for undergraduates at your ☐ Coed dorms ☐ Men's dorms ☐ Women's dorms ☐ Apartments for married ☐ Apartments for single st ☐ Other housing options (see the content of the con Speci ☐ Frater Students ☐ Coope ☐ Them ☐ Wellr al housing for disabled students al housing for international students mity/sorority housing erative housing the housing the housing the housing the housing
+Activities offered Identify those programs available at your institution.

+Campus Ministries ☐ Literary magazine Radio station Choral groups Marching band Student government Concert band Model UN Student newspaper 🔀 Dance Music ensembles Student-run film society Drama/theater Musical theater Symphony orchestra International Student 🗌 Opera Television station Organization 🔀 Jazz band Pep band 🔀 Yearbook

+F3.
+ROTC (program offered in cooperation with Reserve Officers' Training Corps)

+Army ROTC is offered: On campus At cooperating institution (name): Widener University Naval ROTC is offered: On campus At cooperating institution (name): University of Pennsylvania Air Force ROTC is offered: ☐ On campus ⊠ At cooperating institution (name): St. Joseph's University F4.
+Housing: Check all types of college-owned, institution. -operated, or -affiliated housing available for undergraduates at your Coed dorms Special housing for disabled students ( Available on an individual basis)

+Men's dorms Special housing for international students Women's dorms Fraternity/sorority housing (Only 2 beds available in 2 fraternities) Apartments for married students Cooperative housing Apartments for single students Theme housing (Substance Free Housing) Wellness housing

+$\boxtimes$ Other housing options (specify):

+Gender neutral housing (students of any gender may share rooms and/or share re bathrooms)